| Susun's

 journals, and popular magazines, including a regular column

+in Sagewoman.
 Her worldwide teaching schedule encompasses

 herbal medicine, ethnobotany, pharmacognosy, psychology of healing,